 I now have a clearer vision of where I'll go next.
 And it's really not too far from where I've been going all along.
 My mission is to create portraits that go beyond merely showing what someone looks like.
 I want to tell a story about who a person is and honoring who they are.
 I do this by drawing on my own personal interpretation of my subjects.
 I help them to see another side of themselves they may not have previously considered.
 Or by drawing out their story that otherwise may have remained hidden.
 I invite you to consider what is significant in your life.
 Then contact me and let me help you preserve your legacy.

 On January 14, 2014 Karen was awarded the Master Artist Degree by Professional Photographers of America.
-This distinction, added to her Master of Photography and Photographic Craftsman Degrees, makes her one of just a handful of photographic artists to hold all three degrees along with being a Certified Professional Photographer.
+This distinction, added to her Master of Photography and Photographic Craftsman Degrees, makes her one of just a handful of photographic artists to hold all three degrees along with being a Certified Professional Photographer and Adobe Photoshop Certified Expert.
 These days when everyone with a camera is calling themselves a photographer, Karen is very proud to be a true professional.
-Karen is also an Adobe Photoshop Certified Expert.

 Your complete satisfaction is guaranteed.
 If at any point in the process, from photo session to final delivery, you are unhappy with your portrait, Karen will gladly take more photos, rework the art or refund your money.
 With over 25 years experience in traditional studio photography and portrait artistry, Karen Walker has mastered the art and science of posing, lighting and styling the human form.
 Karen is uniquely qualified to create a beautiful portrait you will enjoy for years to come.